mapbender/mapbender/docs/CONTRIBUTING.md

 ## Bug fix branch

-It's mandatory to use the "hotfix/" prefix in your branch name.
+It is mandatory to use the "hotfix/" prefix in your branch name.

 Example: